Aphrem Mathews

-Mathews Mor Aphrem (James Chitteth; born 5 August 1968) is a Syriac Orthodox bishop and the Metropolitan of the Perumbavoor region of the Angamali diocese.
+Mor Aphrem Mathews (James Chitteth; born 5 August 1968) is a Syriac Orthodox bishop and the Metropolitan of the Perumbavoor region of the Angamali diocese.

 Early life

 James Chitteth was born to Skaria and Sossamma Chitteth on 5 August 1968 in Arincherumala, Wayanad District.

 Education

 Chitteth had his schooling at the Government Higher Secondary School in Panamaram, Wayanad District.
 His Bachelor of Economics degree was from the University of Calicut.
 Soon after his graduation, Chitteth joined Malecuriz Dayro for Theology Education and earned a Diploma in Theology from Malankara Syrian Orthodox Seminary, Vettikkal, Mulanthuruthy.
 He was appointed as a teacher in Holy liturgy in the seminary after his theology studies.
 He earned his Master of Economics from Maharajas College, affiliated with Mahatma Gandhi University.

 Chitteth joined United Theological College, Bangalore for higher studies in Theology and earned his Bachelor of Divinity in 1998 from the Senate of Serampore College (University).
 He was awarded his Master of Theology in Systematic Theology in 2001 by the Senate.